2,3,7,8-Tetrachlorodibenzodioxin: Cancer

 It is largely agreed that TCDD is not directly mutagenic or genotoxic.
 Its main action is cancer promotion; it promotes the carcinogenicity initiated by other compounds.
 Very high doses may, in addition, cause cancer indirectly; one of the proposed mechanisms is oxidative stress and the subsequent oxygen damage to DNA.
 There are other explanations such as endocrine disruption or altered signal transduction.
 The endocrine disrupting activities seem to be dependent on life stage, being anti-estrogenic when estrogen is present (or in high concentration) in the body, and estrogenic in the absence of estrogen.

-TCDD was classified by the International Agency for Research on Cancer as a carcinogen for humans (group 1).
+TCDD was classified by the International Agency for Research on Cancer (IARC) as a carcinogen for humans (group 1).
 In the occupational cohort studies available for the classification, the risk was weak and borderline detectable, even at very high exposures.
 Therefore, the classification was, in essence, based on animal experiments and mechanistic considerations.
 This was criticized as a deviation from IARC's 1997 classification rules.
 The main problem with IARC classification is that it only assesses qualitative hazard, i.e. carcinogenicity at any dose, and not the quantitative risk at different doses.
 According to a 2006 Molecular Nutrition & Food Research article, there were debates on whether TCDD was carcinogenic only at high doses which also cause toxic damage of tissues.
 A 2011 review concluded that, after 1997, further studies did not support an association between TCDD exposure and cancer risk.
 One of the problems is that in all occupational studies the subjects have been exposed to a large number of chemicals, not only TCDD.
 By 2011, it was reported that studies that include the update of Vietnam veteran studies from Operation Ranch Hand, had concluded that after 30 years the results did not provide evidence of disease.
 On the other hand, the latest studies on Seveso population support TCDD carcinogenicity at high doses.

 In 2004, an article in the International Journal of Cancer provided some direct epidemiological evidence that TCDD or other dioxins are not causing soft-tissue sarcoma at low doses, although this cancer has been considered typical for dioxins.
 There was in fact a trend of cancer to decrease.
 This is called a J-shape dose-response, low doses decrease the risk, and only higher doses increase the risk, according to a 2005 article in the journal Dose-Response.